mazira/connect-single-logon/README.md

 A function callback which will be called by the middleware to determine which unique user the session belongs to.
 You need to return something that uniquely identifies users on your website.

 ### flushFunction
 A callback called by the middleware to clear the logged in state for a user.
-The default action is to completely delete the session.
+The default action is to regenerate the session.

 # LICENSE
 (The MIT License)